Kelly Marie Tran

 Kelly Marie Tran (born Loan Tran, January 17, 1989) is an American actress.
 She began acting in 2011, with most of her roles being in short film and television.
 She came to global prominence for her role as Rose Tico in the Star Wars sequel trilogy films The Last Jedi (2017) and The Rise of Skywalker (2019).
-She also voiced Princess Raya in the Disney film Raya and the Last Dragon (2021) and Dawn Betterman in the DreamWorks Animation film The Croods: A New Age (2020).
+She also voiced Raya in the Disney film Raya and the Last Dragon (2021) and Dawn Betterman in the DreamWorks Animation film The Croods: A New Age (2020).

 Early life

 Kelly Marie Tran was born on January 17, 1989, in San Diego, California.
 Her parents were refugees from Vietnam who fled the country following the Vietnam War.
 As a child, her father was homeless and grew up on the streets of Vietnam.
-After moving to the United States, her father worked at Burger King to support the family, and her mother worked at a funeral home.
+After moving to the United States, her father, Tony Tran, worked at Burger King to support the family, and her mother, Kay Nguyen, worked at a funeral home.

 Tran attended Westview High School in San Diego and worked at a yogurt shop to earn money for head shots.
-Tran then graduated from UCLA with a B.A. in communications.
+Tran then graduated from the University of California, Los Angeles with a Bachelor of Arts in communications.